Palaeontologists study the fossils of plants and animals.

 - 3 A levels, including maths and physics

-- 5 GCSEs (A* to C) including maths, English and science
+- 5 GCSEs at grades 9 to 4 (A* to C) including maths, English and science

 You could also do an integrated master’s qualification, like an MGeol, MBiol or MSci.